facebookresearch/splitnet/README.md

 ```
 3. Clone and install `habitat-sim` from [the github repo](https://github.com/facebookresearch/habitat-sim#quick-installation).
 You must be in the same virtualenv as before.
 Alternatively, run `pip install git+https://github.com/facebookresearch/habitat-sim.git` to install it locally.
 Note that the `pip` method does not support headless compilation.
+SplitNet's codebase is known to be compatible with https://github.com/facebookresearch/habitat-sim/commit/a674c5c13683a117c06820c54f5bec9c1775800d
 4. Clone and install `habitat-api` from [the github repo](https://github.com/facebookresearch/habitat-api#installation).
 You must be in the same virtualenv as before.
 Alternatively, run `pip install git+https://github.com/facebookresearch/habitat-api.git` to install it locally.
+SplitNet's codebase is known to be compatible with https://github.com/facebookresearch/habitat-api/commit/5679a5dc26d5097eb14658eff91a800e18763fe6

 ### Virtualenv
 1. Create your virtual environment: `virtualenv --python=python3.6 habitat-env && source habitat-env/bin/activate`